sgothel/gentech/README.md

 Besides the "normal" crossing over (homologous or symmetric crossing over[2]), asymmetric crossing over exists[2].
-Within the asymmetric crossing over, at least in the version of this genetic algorythm, one child contains the whole genome of both parents.<br/>
+Within the asymmetric crossing over, at least in the version of this genetic algorithm, one child contains the whole genome of both parents.<br/>
 So a growing (length) of the chromosomes is possible.